Major & Minor Requirements

 Minor Requirements

 The Department of Art History & Archaeology welcomes students who wish to pursue a minor in Art History and Archaeology.
 The minor consists of 18 credit hours: 2 courses at the introductory level and 4 courses at an advanced level.
-These courses may not be taken under the Pass/Fail or Credit/No Credit option.
+These courses may not be taken under the Pass/No Pass or Credit/No Credit option.
 Students must earn a grade of C- or better in all classes.

 Prospective Minors: These guidelines will apply to students who matriculate in or after Fall 2022.